Soprano Suvi Väyrynen has quickly emerged as one of Finland's most exciting young singers. She is

 critics with her vocal courage and bright personality as well as entertained audiences with her

 uncompromising attention to detail in contemporary music.
+As a concert singer she has sung with various Finnish orchestras such as Tampere Philharmonic Orchestra, Sinfonia Lahti and Finnish Baroque Orchestra.
 Ms. Väyrynen made her operatic debut

 in 2015 singing the role of Anna in Tampere Opera's production of Verdi's Nabucco.
 Later on, also in